lightalloy/what-i-have-learned/ruby/module_function.md

 Adventurous.lie_on_the_sofa # => Mm, comfy
 ```

-Module function can also be used with no arguments, this way all methods defined below it become module functions:
+module_function can be used with no arguments, this way all methods defined below it become module functions:
 ```ruby

 module Adventurous